chiselverify/jUvm/README.md

  * What else is out in the field (related work)?
  * We shall have a ChiselTest compatible API for the transition from Chisel 5/6
  * A better name, I don't like jUvm

+## Issues

+ * We cannot mix Scala 3 and Chisel (Scala 2)
+ * We can use Chisel types, but we cannot compute with them, or assign new values